GothenburgBitFactory/tw.org/content/docs/commands/synchronize.md

 This shows a successful sync, uploading our one change.
 If there were remote changes to download, the message would include that.
-It is safe to sync as often as you wish, although it does waste some bandwidth setting up a TLS connection with the Taskserver.
+It is safe to sync as often as you wish.

 ```
 $ task sync